Leave the dirt somewhere else.

 It seems obvious, but the tip is this: invest in a doormat that you keep outside your door.
 If, one day, you have particularly muddy or wet shoes, and if your neighbors have even a small threshhold for seeing them in the hallway, leave them outside.
 If only for a few hours.
 The less dirt you track into your tiny spot, the better.
 If you're feeling generous, the next time you vacuum, give a sweep or two in the hall outside your apartment and call it even.

-You have read this article home / life in a tiny apartment with the title < two fifty: life in a tiny apartment..
-You can bookmark this page URL http://newbieny.blogspot.com/2012/10/two-fifty-life-in-tiny-apartment_3.html.
+with the title < two fifty: life in a tiny apartment..
+You can bookmark this page URL https://newbieny.blogspot.com/2012/10/two-fifty-life-in-tiny-apartment_3.html.
 Thanks!

 No comment for "< two fifty: life in a tiny apartment."